Multimodal Inverse Attention Network with Intrinsic Discriminant Feature Exploitation for Fake News Detection: Methodology

 \subsection{Hierarchical Learning Module (HLM)}

-To comprehensively explore the internal relationships within news text and image representations and produce enhanced unimodal features, we propose the Hierarchical Learning Module (HLM).
-After acquiring modality-specific embeddings from pre-trained encoders for text and images, HLM further models intra-modal associations at different levels from two aspects: the Local-to-Local Block, which captures contextual interactions among local features, and the Local-to-Global Block, which establishes dependency relationships between local and global features.
+To comprehensively explore the internal relationships within news text and image representations and to produce enhanced unimodal features, we propose the Hierarchical Learning Module (HLM).
+After obtaining modality-specific embeddings from pre-trained encoders for text and images, HLM further models intra-modal associations at different levels from two perspectives: the Local-to-Local Block, which captures contextual interactions among local features, and the Local-to-Global Block, which establishes dependency relationships between local and global features.

-\textbf{Local-to-Local Block.} We employ a multi-head attention mechanism \cite{vaswani2017attention} to learn consistent relationships between tokens and capture intrinsic structural features, thereby generating context-aware refined local representations within each unimodal branch.
-Specifically, for the text modality, given the text embedding $\boldsymbol{T}$, we first preform different multi-head linear transformations to derive the query, key, and value matrices: ${\boldsymbol{Q}_t^i} = \boldsymbol{TW}_{ll - q}^i$, ${\boldsymbol{K}_t^i} = \boldsymbol{TW}_{ll - k}^i$ and ${\boldsymbol{V}_t^i} = \boldsymbol{TW}_{ll - v}^i$, and then concatenate the outputs from the attention mechanism.
+\textbf{Local-to-Local Block.} We employ a multi-head attention mechanism \cite{vaswani2017attention} to learn consistent relationships between tokens and capture intrinsic structural features, thereby generating context-aware, refined local representations within each unimodal branch.
+Specifically, for the text modality, given the text embedding $\boldsymbol{T}$, we first perform different multi-head linear transformations to derive the query, key, and value matrices: ${\boldsymbol{Q}_t^i} = \boldsymbol{TW}_{ll - q}^i$, ${\boldsymbol{K}_t^i} = \boldsymbol{TW}_{ll - k}^i$ and ${\boldsymbol{V}_t^i} = \boldsymbol{TW}_{ll - v}^i$, and then concatenate the outputs from the attention mechanism.

-Where all $\boldsymbol{W}$are learnable parameters, and $d_k$ denotes the dimensionality.
-The $n$ weighted values are concatenated using $\left[ \cdot \right]$.
-Finally, a series of residual connections and feedforward operations are applied to produce the context-aware local-to-local enhanced features.
+where all $\boldsymbol{W}$ are learnable parameters, and $d_k$ denotes the dimensionality.
+The $n$ weighted value vectors are concatenated using $\left[ \cdot \right]$.
+Finally, a series of residual connections and feedforward layers are applied to produce the context-aware, local-to-local enhanced features.

 where $\boldsymbol{W}_{fc1}^t$, $\boldsymbol{W}_{fc2}^t$ and $b$ are learnable parameters. $LN(\cdot)$ and $ReLU(\cdot)$ refer to layer normalization and activation function.